NuGet/NuGet.Client/README.md

 ## Usage:

-1. `git submodules update --init` at the root
+1. `git submodule update --init` at the root
 1. `dnu restore` at the root (Ignore errors about missing "Microsoft.NETCore.Runtime")
 1. `.\nuget3` at the root